Flea allergy dermatitis: Is your dog or cat allergic to fleas?

 Dogs tend to develop clinical signs of FAD between the ages of one and three years and it’s much less common in dogs under six months.
 Once diagnosed with FAD, dogs have it for life.

 FAD is prevalent when fleas are around.
 The warmer summer weather was once an indicator that ‘flea season’ had arrived.
-Now, due to modern houses with central heating, a flea infestation can occur throughout the year, putting pets with FAD at risk unless an appropriate preventative treatment is given.
+Now, due to modern houses with central heating and milder winters, a flea infestation can occur throughout the year, putting pets with FAD at risk unless an appropriate preventative treatment is given.

 Signs of flea allergy dermatitis